Our Vision: A world where people thrive through traumatic life experiences.

 Our Mission: Providing individualized and relevant support.

-We encourage you to continue connecting with your government representatives to build awareness about the emergent need for a National Stategy on Brain Injury.
+MPs respond to their constituents, so it’s important you continue to connect with your local MP to build awareness about the emergent need for a National Strategy on Brain Injury.
+Ask them to attend the CGB Centre’s reception in Ottawa on October 24th.

 BC Consensus on Brain Injury, Mental Health, and Addiction